 When a VP of Sales at your best customer takes a new role at a company you have never sold to, two things happen simultaneously: your existing account is at risk, and a new account just became significantly more likely to buy.
-Job change signals are one of the most reliable predictors of B2B purchasing behavior — a powerful form of buying signal —, yet most sales teams still discover these transitions months after they happen, if they discover them at all.
-Turning contact movement into pipeline requires systematic tracking, fast response, and personalized outreach that leverages the existing relationship.
+Most teams treat that moment as an anecdote.
+This post treats it as a channel, with its own conversion rates, volume assumptions, and pipeline contribution you can forecast and measure.
+Job change signals are a powerful form of buying signal, and the economics behind them are better documented than almost any other trigger.

 Why Job Changes Are a Powerful Buying Signal

-Job changes work as buying signals for three reasons that are well-documented and consistent across industries.
+Job changes work as buying signals for three reasons that are consistent across industries.

 New leaders have a mandate for change.
 Executives are hired to improve performance.
-They evaluate existing tools, processes, and vendors with fresh eyes and limited loyalty to incumbent solutions.
-A Gartner analysis found that new executives are 3-5 times more likely to initiate a technology evaluation within their first year compared to leaders who have been in role for 2+ years.
+They evaluate existing tools, processes, and vendors with fresh eyes and limited loyalty to incumbents.
+Harvard Business Review's research on leadership transitions describes the first 100 days as the period when new leaders set direction and make their early moves, which in practice includes vendor reviews.

 The transition window is finite.
-The openness to new vendors is highest in the first 90 days and declines steadily after that.
-By the time the new leader has been in role for a year, they have settled into existing processes and the window closes.
-Speed matters.
+Openness to new vendors is highest in the first 90 days and declines steadily.
+By the end of year one, the new leader has settled into existing processes.
+Speed is what converts the signal into pipeline.

 See Salesmotion on a real account